 Having the right equipment is the most crucial aspect of rain photography.
 You want to protect your camera body, lenses, and yourself.

 You will need a waterproof camera case or a rain cover for your camera body.
 You might also need a weather-sealed lens or waterproof lens hoods.
 A water-resistant camera bag and lens cap are also essential when you take pictures with rain.

 If the rain catches you without any of this particular equipment, have at least a plastic bag with you and wrap it around your gear.
 And do not forget to pack waterproof clothing and a raincoat for yourself!

 Moreover, rainy scenes look even better at night when all the lights are creating reflections.
 A tripod is a must-have item for these kinds of photos if you will not use any external flash or light.

 2. Use Juxtaposition for Unique Compositions

 3. Shoot the City Through a Rain-Covered Window

 Cityscapes do not have to be picture-perfect.
 You do not always need a traditional correct exposure and usual composition.
 Here, you can use rain to your advantage in showing a different side of a city.

 In this example, the city is in the background and out of focus in our example photo below.
 The rooftops and buildings are not sharp.
 Instead, the focus is on the water droplets.

 4. Create Portraits With Umbrellas

-Umbrellas add shape, form, colour, texture, and size to a photo.
+Umbrellas add shape, form, color, texture, and size to a photo.
 On top of this, they add the metaphysical idea of protection.

 Umbrellas are also great tools to add narrative to your rain photography.
 A couple protecting themselves from the rain and the outside world can convey a romantic mood.

 They can also become a natural frame for your subject.
 You can have an umbrella blocking unattractive areas in your scene, for example.
 They can also work as very abstract elements in your photograph.

 5. Add Texture to Macro Photos with Rain

 Macro photography involves wide apertures.
 This means that the background will be completely out of focus.
 It might show colors, but the rain adds texture.